cormullion/juliamonomaster/website/index.md

 Welcome to 
 ```

 It’s usually possible to type Unicode values directly into text.
-This is a useful skill to have when you’re not using the Julia REPL...
+This is a useful skill to have when you’re not using a capable REPL.
 On MacOS you hold the Option (⌥) key down while typing the four hex digits (make sure you’re using the Unicode Hex Input keyboard).
 On Windows I think you type the four hex digits followed by `ALT` then `X`.
 On Linux it might be `ctrl`-`shift`-`u` followed by the hex digits.

 ### Thanks!